majorleaguetagpro/Rules/README.md

     * The Minors Auction Draft will continue until every franchise has a total of 8 players.
 3. For both Auction Drafts each franchise will be allocated 200 TagCoins (TC) to bid on players with.
 These TC will not carryover between drafts or into the season.
 4. If a player is nominated, the nominating captain is not required to bid on that player.
 5. The nomination order will be randomized prior to the start of the draft.
+The nomination order will snake, going from 1-8, 8-1, 1-8, and finally 8-1 for the final round of nominations.
+If a team has already reached its maximum roster limit, then their nomination will be skipped.
 6. There is no maximum bid.
 The minimum bid is 0.

 ## Article V - Matches